NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 to 50% finer in the particle-size distribution.
 Substrate is measured throughout the monitoring reach using 200-point pebble count methods.

+*ZLNnote, Make this in to a bullet point list - look up how to do bullets in R Markdown*

 **Continuous Discharge Plot**

 The continuous Discharge graph represents the predicted continuous discharge from sensor-based surface water pressure and stage-discharge.

+\_\\emph{*ZLNnote, You should exaplain more about the functionality of the plot like you did in the demo presentation - describe the legenend, talk about the interactivness (zooming, scrolling, toggling legend), describe the linear/log y-axis options*

 **Stage-Discharge Rating Curve(s) Plot**

 The rating curve graph plots the relationship between Stage and Discharge

+*ZLNnote, same comment as above*

 <!-- ****** Acknowledgements ****** -->

 ## Credits & Acknowledgements

 <!-- HTML tags to produce image, resize, add hyperlink. -->

 <!-- ONLY WORKS WITH HTML or GITHUB documents -->

 <a href="http://www.neonscience.org/">